Your Partner for Preclinical Medical Devices Testing

 - It is extremely rare that these test types are performed for medical devices.
 Our experience with these study types, when testing pharmaceuticals, enables us to perform them with medical devices if necessary.

-- The efficacy of certain types of medical devices can be assessed, for example in wound healing studies.
+- The efficacy of certain types of medical devices can be assessed, for example in cardiovascular, orthopaedics and wound healing studies.
 Please contact us to discuss your requirements.